Cancer Research Funding

 NCI Professional Judgment Budgets describe in detail the optimum amount of funding needed to make the most rapid progress against cancer and to provide NCI with the resources necessary to lead the National Cancer Program.
 Typically, the President’s Budget proposal for NCI is less than the amount proposed in the NCI Professional Judgment Budget.

-NCI’s budget for FY 2010 was $5.1* billion, excluding the additional $1.3* billion in American Recovery and Reinvestment Act funds received by the Institute for spending in FY 2009 and FY 2010.
+NCI’s budget for FY 2013 was $4.8 billion.
 Overall, NCI’s budget has been relatively flat in recent years.
-During the period from 2005 through 2010, the NCI budget averaged $4.9* billion per year.
+During the period from 2005 through 2013, the NCI budget averaged $4.9 billion per year.

 *Source of spending data: NCI Office of Budget and Finance (OBF).